Paloma Faith: Personal life

 During an episode of The Voice UK, Faith said she once read an article that called music artist KT Tunstall old despite being only 27 at the time.
 As she was 27 herself at the time, Faith felt pressure to lie about her age when trying to acquire a record deal, and claimed to be 23.
 She later admitted to lying about her age, saying, "I want to be judged for my music, not my age", and would frequently change her age on Wikipedia until a fan provided her birth certificate.

 Faith married New Zealand chef Rian Haynes in 2005; they separated after eight months and were divorced in 2009.
-She later said of the marriage, "It was just a young, frivolous thing.
+She later said of the marriage: "It was just a young, frivolous thing.
 We were in our early twenties and we did something quickly and realised it was a mistake.
 But we're still close.
 I am still friends with him.
 All my other relationships were the ones that screwed me up, not that one!"

 In August 2016, it was revealed that Faith was expecting her first child with long-term boyfriend Leyman Lahcine.
 She gave birth to a daughter in December 2016, and had a second daughter in February 2021.
-In an October 2023 interview with The Independent, she stated that she had split from Lahcine after a 10-year relationship, but would not confirm that they had been married.
+In an October 2023 interview with The Independent, she stated that their 10-year relationship had ended, but would not confirm that they had been married.
+Faith gave birth to her third child, a son with music venue director Stevie Thomas, in March 2026.

+Politics

 In March 2024, Faith signed an Oxfam letter calling for an end to UK arms exports to Israel.
-On December 13, 2024, Faith held a benefit concert alongside Paul Weller, Kneecap, Primal Scream, Liam Bailey and Lowkey, which raised over £115,000 for Medical Aid for Palestinians.
+On 13 December 2024, Faith held a benefit concert alongside Paul Weller, Kneecap, Primal Scream, Liam Bailey and Lowkey, which raised more than £115,000 for Medical Aid for Palestinians.
 In March 2025, Faith gave a speech at a protest against the March 2025 Israeli attacks on the Gaza Strip, saying: "I know that Israel has violated every ceasefire agreement it has ever signed.
 But even with that knowledge, after months of watching this genocide, I wasn't prepared for the new depths of brutality that Israel has descended to."